Thursday, December 11, 2008

 What happened in this family?
 You must be thinking about that.
 Well... listen then.

 That morning, it was a dense fog all around.
 Very few people were out on the road.
-Slowly the sky was getting color.
+Slowly the sky was growing color.
 I heard the gigantic stallions coming from far away, in half-sleep.

 Anne took to bed.
 William stopped working.
 But, the British don't cry aloud.
 It was Nip who cried.
 I have never heard someone cry like that.